rohithegde/rohithegde.github.com/_posts/2018-06-01-docker-practical walkthrough.md

 - The instructions are processed from top to the bottom leading to a new layer in the image with every instruction.
 - Note : most of these instructions can be over-riden at run time via the command line.
 - The folder in which the Dockerfile exists is the default 'build context' for Docker.
+- We use 2 commands to set up the application from this Dockerfile :
+  - **`docker image build -t test-image-name .`**
+    - This will build the image from the Dockerfile & `-t` flag will give it the name 'test-image-name'.
+  - **`docker container run -it -p 80:80 test-image-name`**
 - Let us look at a sample Dockerfile for a Node.js project.
 <pre><code>
 FROM node:6.9.1